microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 kubectl get service store-front
 ```

 As you can see, the **store-front** Service is of type [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
-This means that the Service is exposed to the internet and the Service has an public IP address that you can use to access the application.
+This means that the Service is exposed to the internet and the Service has a public IP address that you can use to access the application.

 ### StatefulSets